Using the Authorisation Methods

 Some email clients allow you to import your private key into the client.
 This can then be used to sign any email update you submit.
 Alternatively, you can use third-party software to sign an update with your private key and paste the signed update into the body of an email.

 A signed update message can also be pasted into the Syncupdates web form.
-When using the HTTP POST and GET requests for Syncupdates, the signed update must be supplied in the message body.
+When using HTTP POST requests for Syncupdates, the signed update must be supplied in the message body.

 PGP-signed updates cannot be submitted using the RESTful API.
 As Webupdates uses the API in the background, you cannot paste a signed update into a Webupdates text area either.